Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 Free (up to 2 projects).
 Paid plans start at $39/month for 10 members.

-11. Smartsheet – Best for Data-Driven, Spreadsheet-Comfort Teams
+11. Smartsheet – Best for Spreadsheet-Comfort Teams Moving to Structured Project Management

-Smartsheet occupies a specific niche I’ve seen come up repeatedly in buyer conversations: teams fluent in spreadsheets that are resistant to traditional PM tool interfaces.
-Smartsheet gives them a familiar grid-based layout while adding proper project management muscle on top, including Gantt chart views, automation, resource management, and real-time collaboration.
+Smartsheet occupies a specific niche I saw come up repeatedly in real buyer conversations: teams fluent in spreadsheets that resist traditional PM tool interfaces and want the familiar grid layout with real project management power on top.

-The key advantage is that the transition from spreadsheets to Smartsheet is meaningfully easier than migrating to a board-based tool like Trello or Asana.
-The adoption barrier drops significantly when the interface already feels familiar.
+The transition from Excel to Smartsheet is meaningfully easier than migrating to a board-based tool like Trello or Asana, because the interface already feels like home.
+The adoption barrier drops.
+The main limitation is a hard one: Smartsheet has no free plan.
+You pay from day one.

 Pros: